What is Medication Management Psychiatry, and is it Effective?

 - Anti-Anxiety Medications: are primarily prescribed for the treatment of anxiety.
 Xanax, Klonopin, and Ativan are anti-anxiety medications.

 - Psychotic Medications: are primarily prescribed for the treatment of psychosis.
 Thorazine, Haldol, and Risperdal are psychotic medications.

 Psychiatry medication management comes after assessment and evaluation by a psychiatrist.
 Contact your primary care physician if you are searching for this service and believe you may require medication for a mental illness.
 Your primary care physician can examine you to eliminate any physical disease, then refer you to a reputable psychiatrist who can assess and treat you.
 Of course, if you do not have a primary care physician, The Retreat of Atlanta has professionals who can speak to your concerns and perform an assessment.

 New technology is available in some psychiatry medication management programs.
 Telehealth appointments are valuable when life circumstances interrupt the face-to-face appointment schedule.
 The effectiveness is proven to be practical with the availability of telehealth services during the Covid19 period, and the significance is proven valuable.
 Medication effectiveness remains when taken on schedule for the best results.
 It can be hazardous to discontinue drug usage suddenly.

 Is medication part of your treatment plan?
 The Retreat of Atlanta offers advice from professionals who understand your concerns and needs about medication.
-We specialize in psychiatry medication management and welcome your call for help!
-Contact us to receive an evaluation to determine your relief!
+We specialize in psychiatry medication management and welcome your call for help.
+Contact us to receive an evaluation and find relief.
 The Retreat of Atlanta understands your needs.
-Let us help you begin a medication management program!
+Let us help you begin a medication management program.